utahnanofab/nemo-installation-notes/README.md

 anyone who might find them useful.
 Most of the information comes directly from the NEMO repo (https://github.com/usnistgov/NEMO).

-A note on security: I am not following security measures for this setup.
+A note on security: I am not following proper security measures for this setup.
 I only am getting it up and running for testing purposes.

 ## Step 1.
 Setup Ubuntu 16.04 in a VM (VirtualBox)